Sidi Hassan

-Sidi Hassan, also known as Hassan Pacha or Hassan III Pacha was the 19th ruler and Dey of Algiers.
+Sidi Hassan, also known as Hassan Pacha or Hassan III Pacha, was the 19th ruler and Dey of Algiers.
 He ruled for 11 years after his predecessor Baba Mohammed ben-Osman.

 Early career

+Sidi Hassan, or Hassan ibn Yusuf Ahiskavi, came to Algeria from Southern Georgia, town and vicinity of Ahaltsikhe.
 Sidi Hassan, before becoming dey, was the adopted son of his predecessor, Muhammad Ben Othman, he had the title of Ouakhil al-Kharadj (or minister of foreign affairs) in 1776 and contributed with the diplomatic relations between Algiers and Spain.
 He then was given the title of Khaznadar by Muhammad in 1789, and became Dey instantly when Ben Othman died.

 Rule

 Biography

-Sidi Hassan was known to be of a gentle and caring character, so good in fact he almost abolished the death penalty for some of the crimes, and even made the life of slaves less brutal.
-But the more he had that title, the more he became wary and suspicious just like some of his predecessors.
+Sidi Hassan was known for his gentle and compassionate character, to the extent that he nearly abolished the death penalty for certain crimes and worked to improve conditions for slaves.
+However, as his reign continued, he became increasingly wary and suspicious, similar to some of his predecessors.

 He was described by U.S. consul to Algiers from 1795 to 1797 Joel Barlow as the following: